mathgeol/cros25/README.md

-Automated cross-dating with a modified version of the dendrochronology program CROS
+Automated crossdating with a modified version of the dendrochronology program CROS

 Michael O. Schwartz  2014